 Early detection of Chlamydia does not happen all the time due to it being asymptomatic.
-The medical diagnosis of Chlamydia in both girls and boys is performed by doing many laboratory medical tests such as urine tests for the presence of bacterium.
-For women, vaginal swab can also be analyzed for the recognition of infection.
+The medical diagnosis of Chlamydia in both girls and boys is performed by doing many laboratory medical tests such as urine tests for the presence of the bacterium.
+For women, the vaginal swab can also be analyzed for the recognition of infection.
 It is suggested that women who in their twenties undergo Chlamydia testing on a regular basis for their own good.

 After a proper diagnosis, the doctor might recommend oral antibiotics such as ofloxacin, azithromycin, doxycycline, and erythromycin.
-Antibiotics might be advised as one-time dosage or an everyday dose not less than one week.
+Antibiotics might be advised as one-time dosage or an everyday dose for not less than one week.
 The two doses are in much the same way useful.
 Then again, if the sufferer will drop daily intake of antibiotics, then it would be smart to go for the one-time dose program, which can be much more expensive when compared with the daily antibiotic plan.
-Greater than 95% of cases of Chlamydia infection are treated with the antibiotic system.
+Greater than 95% of cases of Chlamydia infection is treated with the antibiotic system.

-Chlamydia infected people can turn to the concerned health professional about the most ideal and useful antibiotic plan for him or her.
+Chlamydia-infected people can turn to the concerned health professional about the most ideal and useful antibiotic plan for him or her.
 It does not matter which is the treatment method picked, it is advisable to accomplish the suggested antibiotic dose.

 It is essential that both the partners need to perform the antibiotic plan, no matter whether the signs or symptoms are not manifested in the other partner.
 Otherwise, there is a likelihood of recurrent infection.
 In the course of the antibiotic treatment plan, you must refrain from sexual intercourse.

-Fast treatment of Chlamydia must be done, since an untreated disease can bring about severe complications.
+Fast treatment of Chlamydia must be done since an untreated disease can bring about severe complications.
 In girls, the infection could spread to the upper genital tract, straight into pelvic inflammatory disease and infertility.
 In severe instances, it can lead to irreversible problems in the female reproductive system.
 Women with Chlamydia are at greater risk of ectopic pregnancy, an ailment wherein the fetus develops in the fallopian tubes, rather than inside the womb.
 Critical complications tend to be rare in men.
 Now and then, it can result in epididymitis that includes pain and swelling in the testicles.
 To avoid Chlamydia infection, make sure you get tested for STDs routinely.
 Visit your doctor as soon as possible to learn more about Chlamydia symptoms, tests, and treatment.